ExpediaGroup/github-webhook-proxy/README.md

 The Lambda then performs the following validations:

-* The request must have originated from a GitHub repository with an approved GitHub organization, OR the request must come from a personal repository where the username ends in the enterprise managed user suffix (if provided).
+* The request must have an enterprise slug which matches the `enterprise_slug` environment variable, OR the request must come from a personal repository where the username ends in the enterprise managed user suffix (if provided).
-  The list of allowed GitHub orgs is read from `allowed-github-orgs.json` in the Lambda layer, and the user suffix is passed via the `enterprise_managed_user_suffix` Terraform variable.
+  The user suffix is passed via the `enterprise_managed_user_suffix` Terraform variable.
 * The request host must have an approved destination URL host, which is the decoded `endpointId` specified in the request URL.
 The list of allowed destination hosts is read from `allowed-destination-hosts.json` in the Lambda layer.